learn-co-students/seattle-web-062419/10-github/README.md

 # GitHub Collaboration Walkthrough

-This lecture was a walkthrough of how to (and how not to) collaborate with GitHub
+This lecture is a walkthrough of how to (and how not to) collaborate with GitHub

 ## Part 1: When Things Go Right